-Refinancing your student loans can be an excellent way to save money on interest, lower your monthly payment, and consolidate student loan debt.
+Refinancing your student loans can be an excellent way to save money on interest, lower your monthly payment, or consolidate student loan debt.
 However, refinancing with a private lender makes it so you lose access to federal perks, such as federal loan forgiveness programs.
 This is true whether you choose to refinance with or without a cosigner.

 A cosigner is someone who takes on loan repayment responsibility if the primary borrower falls behind on payments.
 If you want to refinance without a cosigner, you must meet the loan criteria on your own.
 Without a cosigner, you will also be 100% responsible for the loan.
 If you default on payments, it could impact your credit.